italia/ckan-it/README.md

 ## How to contribute

 Contributions are welcome.
 Feel free to open issues and submit a pull request at any time!

-This repository is very specific to the PDND project that could be used as an example.
-Meanwhile, the community is working on an generic, [redistributable version](https://github.com/italia/ckan-it).